 Justification of these kinds of projects is shortage of decent and enough residential buildings in Nairobi city and its environs where people can live and work at the same time.
-The project objective is to construct a Residential House as well as a Swimming pool and Gymnastic where Residents can relax and have some fitness.
 The targeted clients are people who want to live and work near the city so as to get to work on time and reduce travelling costs.
 This will help respond to the challenges of housing that face Nairobi Area and provide income to the proponent.